akaFunk/EDice/readme.md

 ## TODO
 - Create a small adapter PCB for the prommer to fit into the EDice.
 A piece of breadboard and some pin headers will also do the trick.
+- Switch the LED structure so that the controller pulls them down to turn them on.
+This increases the current handling from 1.6mA to 6mA.

 ## License
-The PCB is licensed unser CC-BY 4.0, the source code is under GPL v2 license.
+The PCB and the images are licensed unser CC-BY 4.0, the source code is under GPL v2 license.

 For the PCB we used the KiCad symbols made by the free-pdf project: https://github.com/free-pdk/pdk-kicad-symbols/tree/master.
 This library is also licensed under the CC-BY 4.0.